Get AI SEO for FREE.

 Now that Google is confused about whether to index the page or not, it simply throws a warning in Google Search Console.
 So that you can look into this and choose a plan of action.

-Now you get the basic ideology behind this warning, the practical causes behind this could be plenty considering the CMS and the technical implementation.
-Hence, we would go through a comprehensive way to debug and fix this warning in this article.
+Now that you get the basic ideology behind this warning, the practical causes behind this could be plenty, considering the CMS and the technical implementation.
+Hence, we will go through a comprehensive way to debug and fix this warning in this article.

 2 Export the Report from Google Search Console

 For small websites, you might have only a handful of URLs under this warning.
-But most complex websites and eCommerce sites, are bound to have hundreds or even thousands of URLs.
-While it is not feasible to use GSC to go through all the links, you can export the report from Google Search Console to open it with a spreadsheet editor.
+However, most complex websites and eCommerce sites are bound to have hundreds or even thousands of URLs.
+While it is not feasible to use GSC to go through all the links, you can export the report from Google Search Console and open it with a spreadsheet editor.

-To export, simply click the warning that would be available under Google Search Console Dashboard → Coverage → Valid With Warnings.
+To export, simply click the warning that would be available under the Google Search Console Dashboard → Pages → Why pages aren’t indexed section.

 Open the warning - indexed, though blocked by robots.txt error

-Now that you’ve exported the URLs, the very first thing you should figure out from looking at these URLs is – whether the page should be indexed or not indexed.
-And the course of action would only depend on your answer.
+Now that you’ve exported the URLs, the first thing you should figure out from looking at them is whether the page should be indexed or not.
+The course of action will only depend on your answer.

 3 Pages to Be Indexed

-If you figure out the page is supposed to be Indexed, then you should test your robots.txt and identify if there is any rule preventing the page from being crawled by Googlebot.
+If you determine that the page is supposed to be Indexed, you should test your robots.txt and identify any rule preventing Googlebot from crawling it.

 To debug your robots.txt file, you can follow the exact steps discussed below.